ChernovDmitriy/Injection-Holder/README.md

 Then you can just implements `ComponentOwner<DiComponentType>` in your Fragment/Activity

-If you use _Java_ and/or Activity/Fragment instances of one class in one time, than you should overrides method `getComponentKey()` of `ComponentOwner`
+If you use _Java_ and/or Activity/Fragment instances of one class in one time, you should override method `getComponentKey()` of `ComponentOwner`

 Let's look at the sample
 ```kotlin